Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 ### Usage

-Once litharge has joined your channel, place a new ban/quiet: litharge will recognize you as a channel operator.
+Once litharge has joined your channel, place a new ban/quiet and litharge will recognize you as a channel operator.

 ```irc